oturns/geosnap/README.md

 ```python
  dc = dc.harmonize(2010, extensive_variables=["population"])
 ```
 will create a new `Community` with population in 1990 and 2000 modeled as 2010 tract boundaries (2010 will remain unchanged).
 Thanks to [`tobler`](http://github.com/pysal/tobler), geosnap provides several methods for harmonization, from simple areal interpolation to model-based approaches using auxiliary data.
-See the [example notebook](examples/03_harmonizing_community_boundaries.ipynb) for more examples
+See the [harmonization example](https://spatialucr.github.io/geosnap-guide/notebooks/03_harmonizing_community_boundaries.html) for more code samples

 You can explore datasets using a prototype interactive dashboard using